adfinis/pure_func/README.rst

 Pure-func will break your program if there is hidden state in can't detect.
 In this case you should fix your program.

-It can also cause exponential more work if the lru-cache doesn't take effect at all.
+It can also cause much more work [1]_ if the lru-cache doesn't take effect at all [2]_.
 In this case you might consider wrapping your function only for unit-testing.

+..
+[1] For a recursive function that calls itself multiple times, the
+       performance penalty can be exponential.

+..
+[2] For example an algorithm running on floating-point input, might be very
+       hard to cache.

 pure_func(maxsize=128, typed=False, clear_on_gc=True, base=2)
 =============================================================